 Please visit the Human Resources website for the Policy Against Abusive Conduct.

 Students accepted to Washington University School of Medicine (WUSM) and current Washington University School of Medicine students should be vigilant in using social networking (Facebook, Twitter, blogging, etc.).
 The profession of medicine requires the highest standards of conduct because of the level of trust patients place in medical professionals.
-When you are admitted to WUSM, enrollment remains contingent on your demonstration of this high standard of conduct, through sound judgment, accountability and integrity.
+When students are admitted to WUSM, enrollment remains contingent on their demonstration of this high standard of conduct, through sound judgment, accountability and integrity.
 Written, voice, email and other electronic communications, including those in blogs, social media sites, and smart phone apps, as well as in published writing, should be thoughtful and treat all individuals in the learning environment with mutual respect and understanding.
 Posting items that represent unprofessional behavior, releasing patient health information or other HIPAA violations, or violating Washington University in St. Louis policies on social networking sites will result in disciplinary action by the medical school.

 The following two Washington University policies are incorporated into this policy and apply to accepted and current students:

-II.
 The Teacher and Learner Relationship

 Effective learning is possible only in an environment where students can trust their teachers to treat them fairly and with respect.
 For purposes of this policy, a teacher shall be defined as any person subject to School of Medicine policies, such as a member of the School of Medicine faculty to whom a student is assigned during a course or clinical rotation.
 A teacher may also be defined as an attending physician, fellow, resident, research mentor, student, nurse or other person charged with supervising the education of a student.